roadwarriorwp/rwc-employee-handbook/benefits-and-perks/holiday-list.md

 #Holiday List

 Road Warrior Creative will be closed for business on the dates listed below.
-Employees will receive their paid leave during these date(s).
+All employees will receive paid leave during these date(s).
+Paid time off (PTO) for Federal holidays is provided _in addition_ to regular PTO benefits.

 Please note that we occasionally observe Federal Holidays on different dates in order to accommodate a more family-friendly work schedule: